iamrehman16/FrontendMiniProjects/README.md

 ### 29. Weather App
 A weather application that fetches and displays the current weather information for a specified location.

+### 30. Double Click heart animation
+An instagram style double click ripple effect animation on a picture.

 ## Contributing